 A local man who is known for committing acts of anti-social behaviour in Retford has been banned from entering the town centre to prevent him from causing further stress and alarm to residents, visitors and business owners

 Shane Hulls, of no fixed abode, was given the Anti-Social Behaviour Injunction at Mansfield County Court on 17 May 2021 after Bassetlaw District Council and Nottinghamshire Police had received numerous reports from concerned businesses and members of the public.

 Mr Hulls had been witnessed begging outside Retford businesses, causing distress to visitors to the town centre, as well as leaving litter and faeces in the doorways of a number of town centre shops.

-The Injunction prevents Mr Hulls, of no fixed abode, from entering Retford Town Centre and from engaging in conduct which is capable of causing harassment, alarm or distress to a member of the Council’s Street Cleaning Team.
-The injunction will remain in force until Friday 3rd January 2020.
+The Injunction prevents Mr Hulls from entering parts of Retford and engaging in conduct which is capable of causing harassment, alarm or distress to residents living and working in Retford and the town centre.
+The injunction will remain in force until 16th November 2021.

-Shane Hulls, whether by himself or by instructing or encouraging or allowing any other person, from:
+The injunction will remain in force until 16 November 2021 and prevents Shane Hulls, whether by himself or by instruction or encouraging or allowing any other person, from: